-Trail follows an old Native American travel corridor.
+The Panther Ridge Trail follows a historic travel corridor utilized by the indigenous peoples of the area.
 Most of the trail follows Panther Ridge from Bald Knob to Buck Point.
 Approximately 95% of this trail is within the Wild Rogue Wilderness, and is closed to any kind of motorized vehicles or equipment.
-The trail has no water, so hikers should carry enough water along with them.
 Most of the trail travels under magnificent stands of old-growth timber and through rhododendron and scrub oak undergrowth.

 While there are many scenic parts to the trail, some deserve particular note:

 - Panther Camp Meadow, which is located on a side trail about halfway along Panther Ridge

 - Hanging Rock, a high outcrop at the extreme eastern end of Panther Ridge.
 From Hanging Rock, you have a breathtaking view into Eden Valley, and far away into the Rogue Wild and Scenic River canyon.
 But watch your step - the giant boulder which is Hanging Rock is situated on a sheer cliff, high above the trees below.